Thornton Tomasetti

-Thornton Tomasetti is an American science and engineering consulting firm headquartered in New York City, United States.
-It operates globally and employs over 1,500 people.
+Thornton Tomasetti is an American engineering consulting firm headquartered in New York City, United States.
+It operates globally and employs over 2,000 people.
 It was formerly known as the Thornton-Tomasetti Group, Thornton Tomasetti Engineers, Lev Zetlin & Associates, LZA Technology and Weidlinger Associates.

 Services

 Thornton Tomasetti has expertise in structural engineering, facade engineering, forensic engineering, structural renovations, construction engineering, resilience (engineering and construction), sustainable design, applied science, protective design and security, civil engineering and bridge design and rehabilitation.
 The firm's services are supported by its internal research and development CORE teams, which provides technology-focused expertise, computational simulation and software development as well as artificial intelligence and machine learning.

 The firm provides consulting expertise to clients in a variety of industries, including architecture, engineering, construction, insurance and law firms, real estate developers, building owners and operators, defense, life sciences, manufacturing, natural resources and space systems.